 Learning to Listen

 Listening is a complicated activity where you have to weed through fears, ideas, beliefs, and misunderstandings to get to where you can find the answers you need.
 It takes concentration, practice, and diligence.
 After the first few days, you will begin to hear differently.
-I am on day ten, and I am still struggling to listen well.
+I am on day ten and still struggling to listen well.
 The “squirrel” syndrome challenges me, and I am easily distracted by the ideas and thoughts running around my brain.

 Listening to Learn

-Listening for the unspoken is truly a gift, and again, with practice, you can listen with clarity and purpose.
+Listening to the unspoken is truly a gift, and again, with practice, you can listen with clarity and purpose.
 I am listening to determine a different approach.
 I have spent the past few days trying to understand what I am supposed to be learning.
 Sitcoms, Facebook posts, and our current obsession with the ongoing Twitter fest muddle my thinking, and the noise is relentless.
 So silencing the cacophony is a challenge for me.
 I think I am getting better, but practicing is the only way.

-All of this is important as professionals because we make decisions, choices and provide guidance all day.
-We are bombarded with information about budgets, timelines, processes, and of course, the ever-present and ongoing crisis that emerges every time we step outside our front doors.
+This is important as professionals because we make decisions, choices and provide guidance all day.
+We are bombarded with information about budgets, timelines, processes, and the ever-present and ongoing crisis that emerges every time we step outside our front doors.
 We must consider our actions and behaviors carefully.
 One of the best strategies for making this happen is reflecting and learning through this reflective work.
 In my coaching work, I utilize a learning theory called “Reflection in Action,” which suggests that ongoing and persistent reflection can assist in self-improvement.
 Again, practice and patience can help you embrace your capacity to reflect on your work.